DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 When the GM or a Player calls for a Check, they announce who will be making this check and reveal (a) a Target Card (TC), (b) the Attribute or Skill associated with the check, and (c) the Difficulty Range (DR).

-The DR is the range around the TC the player might hope to draw.
+Think of a Target Card (TC) as the bullseye on a target you are hoping to hit.
+The Difficulty Range (DR) is the range around the TC the player might hope to draw, like the closest circles right around the bullseye.

 Once the DR has been announced, players must make this check.
 Players may consult with their GM to determine if another Attribute or Skill may be used to make the check instead.
 A player will draw one or more cards.
 Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they have successfully fallen within the DR. A Modifier is the maximum value a player may add or subtract; this is usually done to get closer to the TC.
+A Modifier is indicated on the character sheet next to the relevant Skill or Attribute related to the Check.
+Think of it as a character's ability to 'aim' a check to get closer to the TC.

-The GM may describe the nature of the outcome or announce the degree of success and ask the player to describe the outcome.
+The GM may describe the nature of the outcome or announce the degree of success and ask the player to describe how their character successfully accomplishes the action.

 Because the range of cards is circular (Q, K, A, 2, 3, etc.), success is all about dialing in your effort to match the task at hand as closely as possible.
 Remembering which card is 5